FNNDSC/mediawiki/README.rst

         ``crontab -l``

-NOTE: If the wiki is not powered ``/neuro/labs/grantlab/research/mediawiki/`` then you must replace the path in ``git-backup.sh`` by your actual path.
+NOTE: If the wiki is not powered in ``/neuro/labs/grantlab/research/mediawiki/`` then you must replace the path in ``git-backup.sh`` by your actual path.

 Important reminder